 Easterly anomalies have persisted over the central and eastern Pacific associated with El Niño since mid-April (red box).
 During June, these easterly anomalies were interrupted by robust atmospheric Kelvin wave/MJO activity.
 During August, some westward propagation of westerly anomalies from the Maritime Continent to the Indian Ocean was evident.
-From July to early October, generally stationary pattern was observed, consistent with an ongoing El Nino.
-Recently, an eastward shift in the pattern is evident, with westerly anomalies strengthening near 160E.
+During late October, an eastward shift in the pattern was evident, with westerly anomalies propagating as far as 160E.
+More recently, ERW activity was evident, along with a return to the ENSO base state.